 Pictured: Ladyfingers Letterpress.
 Image courtesy the proprietors.

 | 5-8 p.m.

 Gallery exhibit features student works in photography, including images from the recent solar eclipse.

 Lawrence Dryhurst Gallery

 122 E. Kiowa St.

-Pictured: Work by Betz Smisek.
+Pictured: Endangered by Betz Smisek.
 Image courtesy the artist.

 Wild Goose Meeting House

 Live music from local reggae band Mo Mungus beginning at 9 p.m.
 No cover.